 - Increased risk of instrumental or surgical birth

 - Increased stress on baby’s head and nervous system

-However some women birth a posterior baby just fine.
-Those include but are not limited to, women who’ve given birth without difficulty before, those with an average or smaller baby, a labouring woman who’s able to move about freely and allow her baby to rotate into an anterior position.
+Some women birth a posterior baby just fine.
+Those include but are not limited to, women who’ve given birth without difficulty before, those with an average or smaller baby, a labouring woman who’s able to move about freely and allow her baby to rotate into an “anterior” (the optimal) position.